pe-st/garmin-connect-export/README.md

   -h, --help            show this help message and exit --version             print version and exit --username [USERNAME]
-                        your Garmin Connect username (otherwise, you will be prompted)
+                        your Garmin Connect username or email address (otherwise, you will be prompted) --password [PASSWORD]
-  --password [PASSWORD]
                         your Garmin Connect password (otherwise, you will be prompted)